LanceParker-007/secure-file-share/README.md

 > docker-compose up --build

 This command will build the frontend and backend services, set up a MongoDB container, and start all services.

+> **Will soon ad the live link where everything will work!** It is almost done (will add the link here).
+Here files are encrypted (which you check yourself in the uploads folder) and stored locally but on live aws s3 is used.\*\*

 ## Usage